ravin972/LearnCanvas/README.md

-Certainly, here's the README file with the code sections removed:

 # Smooth Scroll Website with ScrollTrigger and Locomotive.js 🚀

 Welcome to the Smooth Scroll Website using ScrollTrigger and Locomotive.js!
 This repository provides a simple and attractive example of how to create a smooth-scrolling website using the power of GSAP's ScrollTrigger and Locomotive Scroll.